Getting Around Healdsburg

 Combine cycling with public transportation by taking your bicycle with you on Sonoma County Transit buses and SMART trains.
 Each county bus includes a rack that can fit two or three bikes, and each two-car SMART train has spaces for up to 24 bikes.

 For more ideas about how to explore Sonoma County on two wheels, check our Guide to Cycling in Sonoma County and Popular Bike Itineraries: Cycling through Wine Country.

 Walking and Hiking Trails

 Healdsburg's compact downtown makes getting around on two feet fairly easy.
 The Healdsburg Chamber of Commerce provides a map of downtown Healdsburg.

 Three companies offer guided walking tours of the downtown area that include local history and culture, as well as behind-the-scenes glimpses.
-Let’s Go Wine Walk offers a three-hour wine tasting adventure; Savor Healdsburg Food Tours leads a three-hour progressive dining experience; and Wine Country Walking Tours combines both interests with unique wine-and-food pairings, with a choice of a four-hour day tour or a 2.5-hour evening tour.
+Let's Go Wine Walk offers a three-hour wine tasting adventure; Savor Healdsburg Food Tours leads a three-hour progressive dining experience; and Healdsburg Wine & Food Walking Tours combines both interests with unique wine-and-food pairings, with a choice of a four-hour day tour or a 2.5-hour evening tour.

 The 1.25-mile Foss Creek Pathway follows the old railroad tracks through the downtown area, offering a short, pleasant, and lighted route through town lined with public art and landscaping.